 She makes the most beautiful tapestry versions of Edward S Curtis photographs of Native Americans.
 This is a piece that she recently finished that depicts South America at top as a condor and North America as an eagle…

 Sunday was all about accepting invitations that I had been receiving to visit various instructors’ classrooms.
 This is the nice part about not teaching every day :-) but it was impossible to visit all!
 I also wanted to meet up with my Santa Cruz friends who were driving up for the day to visit the Vendor Hall and hang out.
 And, it was also the time for saying goodbyes as some friends hit the road early for long drives home.
-Plus I needed to meet with my new host from Truckee who would take me on to my next workshop leaving at noon…so little time!
+Plus I needed to meet with my new host from Truckee who would take me on to my next weaving gathering leaving at noon…so little time!

 My host in Grass Valley, Diane, took this class.
 This was her first ever CNCH and I know that she must have felt as excited as I had felt back in 2010.
 Here she is inspecting her piece after her first session of rolling….